DataDog/documentation/content/en/agent/faq/agent_v6_changes.md

 When using Kubernetes, Autodiscovery sources information from the kubelet instead of Docker daemon.
 This allows Autodiscovery to work without access to the Docker socket.
 Also, the default behavior is to source Autodiscovery templates from pod annotations.
 You can enable the `docker` config-provider to use container labels, and replace the `kubelet` listener with the Docker one if you need Autodiscovery on containers running out of pods.

 When specifying [Autodiscovery templates][1] in pod annotations, the annotation name prefix is `ad.datadoghq.com/`.
-The previous annotation prefix (`service-discovery.datadoghq.com/`) is still supported for Agent v6 but support will be removed in future versions.
+The previous annotation prefix (`service-discovery.datadoghq.com/`) is still supported for Agent v6 but support is set to be removed in future versions.

 [1]: /agent/kubernetes/integrations/
 {{% /tab %}}